 You can see the updated Angular CLI to version 8 by creating the new Angular project.

-At the time of creating the Angular 8 project, we have not allowed creating the routing module.
-See the following project structure.
+When creating the Angular 8 project, we have not allowed creating the routing module.
+Instead, see the following project structure.

-Finally, That is for upgrading guide to Angular CLI.
+Finally, That is for upgrading the guide to Angular CLI.